femiwiki/DiscordRCFeed/README.md

 - `$wgDiscordNotificationsIncomingWebhookUrl` - (Required) Your Discord webhook URL.
 You can add multiple webhook urls that you want to send notifications to by adding them in this array: `[ 'https://yourUrlOne.com', 'https://yourUrlTwo...' ]`.
 Defaults to `false`.
 - `$wgDiscordNotificationsSendMethod` - Can be `'file_get_contents'` or `'curl'`.
 If you use VisualEditor and get unknown errors, do not have curl enabled on your server or notice other problems, the recommended solution is to change method to `"file_get_contents"`.
 Defaults to `'curl'`.
-- `$wgDiscordNotificationsRequestOverride` - An array used for overriding the post data of the webhook request.
-See [Webhook Request Overriding](#webhook-request-overriding) below for details.
-Defaults to `[]`.
-- `$wgDiscordExcludeNotificationsFrom` - Actions (add, edit, modify) won't be notified to Discord room from articles starting with these names.
-Defaults to `[]`.
-- `$wgDiscordExcludedPermission` - If this is set, actions by users with this permission won't cause alerts.
-Defaults to `''`.
 - `$wgDiscordNotificationsShowSuppressed` - By default we do not show non-public article deletion notifications.
 You can change this using the parameter below.
 Defaults to `true`.
 - `$wgDiscordNotificationsActions` - An associative array for actions to notify.
 See [Disabling Each Notification Individually](#disabling-each-notification-individually) below for details.
 - `$wgDiscordNotificationsDisplay` - An associative array for tweaks the display of notification.
 See [Change Display Options for Notification](#change-display-options-for-notification) below for details.
+- `$wgDiscordNotificationsExcludeList - An associative array to disable notifications related to certain pages or users.
+See [Disabling Notifications by origin](#disabling-notifications-by-origin) below for details.
+- `$wgDiscordNotificationsRequestOverride` - An array used for overriding the post data of the webhook request.
+See [Webhook Request Overriding](#webhook-request-overriding) below for details.
+Defaults to `[]`.

 ### Webhook Request Overriding